 Difficult legal questions arise when looking at these kinds of debts.
 To avoid serious problems, you should discuss these issues with an attorney before filing for bankruptcy.
 Many people ask, "Will I have to give up all of my property if I file for bankruptcy?"
 The answer is usually that you will not.
 The law recognizes that some things are necessary for a person's survival.
 You typically will have the option of choosing one of two alternative sets of exemptions: the state exemptions or the federal exemptions.
-Depending on which set of exemptions you use, certain property — like your working tools, cash surrender value of insurance, household furnishings, musical instruments, the federal earned income tax credit, some checking and savings accounts, retirement accounts, your automobile, and your home — are exempt.
+Depending on which set of exemptions you use, certain property — like your working tools, cash surrender value of insurance, household furnishings, musical instruments, the federal earned income tax credit, some checking and savings accounts, retirement accounts, your automobile, and your home — will likely be exempt.
 Exempt means that you will be allowed to keep the property as long as the value of the property does not exceed certain amounts and you take the proper steps to claim the exemption in bankruptcy.
 For instance, at the time of this writing, under the Oregon exemptions a debtor may keep an automobile as long as the debtor's interest in the automobile does not exceed $3,000.
 Household goods are exempt up to $3,000.
 Clothes and jewelry are exempt up to $1,800.
 A single debtor may exempt up to $40,000 of the debtor's home.
 Two or more debtors who are members of the same household may exempt up to $50,000 of their home.
 Under the federal exemptions at the time of this writing, a debtor may exempt an interest in an automobile up to $4,000.
 Household goods, clothes, jewelry and musical instruments are exempt up to $13,400.
 A single debtor may exempt up to $25,150 of the debtor's home.
 Two or more debtors who are members of the same household may exempt up to $50,300 of their home.
 Any unused portion of the exemption of a house can be used for almost any property or cash, up to a total of $12,575.

-Only property which you have, and income to which you are entitled, on the date you file bankruptcy is subject to the bankruptcy.
-Property which is acquired at a later date generally cannot be taken, regardless of the value.
+Only property that you have, and income to which you are entitled, on the date you file bankruptcy is subject to the bankruptcy.
+Property acquired at a later date generally cannot be taken, regardless of the value.
 Some property, such as the right to an inheritance or proceeds from a divorce decree or divorce settlement acquired within 180 days after the date you file, may nevertheless be included in your bankruptcy.
-Under certain circumstances, such as your right to tax refunds for prior years or the current year, may also be included in your bankruptcy, even though you have not yet received the refunds.
+Under certain circumstances other property, such as your right to tax refunds for prior years or the current year, may also be included in your bankruptcy, even though you have not yet received the refunds.

 If your property is subject to a security interest, or if your house is secured by a trust deed or mortgage, the property will not be exempt from the creditor holding the security agreement or trust deed or mortgage.
 If you want to keep the property, you will have to continue to make payments to prevent the creditor from repossessing your automobile or foreclosing on the house, despite the exemption from general creditors and from the bankruptcy trustee.
 For instance, if you are purchasing an automobile, you most likely will have to sign a formal agreement, called a reaffirmation agreement, whereby you agree to continue making payments to keep the automobile.
 This agreement has to be approved by either the court or your attorney as in your best interests.
 If the agreement is approved, you will not lose the property but you will have to keep making the payments.
 And, the debt will not be discharged in the bankruptcy.

 A somewhat similar bankruptcy, if you have a large amount of debts and are involved in a partnership or business, is a Chapter 11 bankruptcy.
 Chapter 11 primarily is used to reorganize business entities, such as corporations, but may be used by an individual.
 As long as you comply with a court-approved plan, you will be permitted to remain in business without harassment.
 There is also a somewhat similar bankruptcy for certain family farmers under Chapter 12.
 There is also a new bankruptcy procedure for small businesses.
-Finally, there is a Chapter 9 bankruptcy that applies to municipalities, and a Chapter 15 bankruptcy which applies to certain cross-border international situations.
+Finally, there is a Chapter 9 bankruptcy that applies to municipalities, and a Chapter 15 bankruptcy that applies to certain cross-border international situations.

-Note that if you are "judgment proof," bankruptcy would not be helpful.
-You may be judgment proof if you have only a few assets of minimal value; if you have no income or your income is from unemployment, TANF or some other type of government benefits; or if your wages are low enough, you may be judgment proof.
-This means that even if your creditors file suit against you and obtain judgments, they cannot take any of your property or garnish your income.
+Note that if you are "judgment proof," bankruptcy may not be helpful.
+You may be judgment proof if you have only a few assets of minimal value; if you have no income or your income is from unemployment, TANF or some other type of government benefits; or if your wages are low enough.
+If you are judgment proof, even if your creditors file suit against you and obtain judgments, they cannot take any of your property or garnish your income.

 A creditor that does not have a security interest in particular property may not take any of your property or garnish your wages unless it files a lawsuit against you, serves you with a summons and complaint, gives you an opportunity to respond, and ultimately obtains a judgment.
 A judgment is not a court order that you have to pay any money.
 Rather, in most circumstances, a judgment is a court determination that you owe a certain amount of money.
 The judgment creditor has to determine how to collect the money specified in the judgment from your property or income.

-There are a number of factors to consider in deciding whether bankruptcy is an appropriate option.
+These are just some of the factors to consider in deciding whether bankruptcy is an appropriate option.
 You may wish to consult an attorney before proceeding to file for bankruptcy.